-My wife never wanted to be in the PCG.
+My wife never wanted to be in the Philadelphia Church of God.
 She attended because I did.
-We were treated very badly by the man that became the regional director in our area.
+We were treated very badly by the man that became the regional director1 in our area.

 She died very suddenly of a brain aneurysm going on 5 years now.
 At first I didn’t care if I lived or died; I didn’t even want to go home.
 It was because of my two sons still living at home that I even went home.
 The regional director didn’t even want to perform the funeral.
 The local minister said a few words during the announcement part of Sabbath services.
 He said the director forbade him from more because it was the Sabbath and it would be inappropriate.
 At that time I didn’t care; however, I did bring pictures of my dead wife and put them on the table.